STAT545-UBC-hw-2018-19/hw05-rning-wu/gapminder.md

     ##  9 Afghanistan Asia       1992    41.7 16317921      649.
     ## 10 Afghanistan Asia       1997    41.8 22227415      635.
     ## # ... with 1,670 more rows

+I'm not going to put the tables with a large number of rows into `knitr::kable()` because then all the rows will be rendered.

 Let's check the modified factor: